This post contains affiliate links. Visit our Disclosure page for details.

 If you’re wondering how to choose the right travel luggage, we’ve put together a helpful guide to get you started.
-Get ready for Suitcase 101!
+Get ready for Suitcase 101 on choosing luggage!

 Let’s be honest: as wonderful as it is, traveling can be stressful.
 Here at Travel Fashion Girl, we aim to make your adventures as calm and hassle-free as possible.
 A sure way to decrease drama while traveling is to ensure you’re using the best travel luggage for your needs.

-The following guide–with handy tips from industry experts–will assist you in choosing the perfect luggage or “portable wardrobe” for your exciting adventure.
+The following guide–with handy tips from industry experts–will assist you in choosing luggage or “portable wardrobe” for your exciting adventure.

 Why Travel with a Suitcase?

 Suitcases versus backpacks is a popular debate in the passionate travel community.
-This article is all about suitcases, so here are a few reasons why classic luggage styles rule over backpacks:
+This article is all about suitcases, so here are a few reasons why choosing luggage rules over backpacks:

 - Personal convenience: Suitcases win hands down for their ease.
 You’ll hardly break a sweat easily maneuvering it through the airport.